How to Budget Like a Single Super Mom

 Making a Single Mom Budget Does Not Have to Be Difficult

 Being a single mother often comes with some unique challenges, especially in the financial arena.
 After all, raising kids doesn't come cheap.
-According to the USDA, it costs $233,610 on average to raise a child to age 18.
+Government statistics say it costs $233,610 on average to raise a child to age 18.

 In a two-parent household, there may be two incomes to handle the expense.
 Single moms, on the other hand, are more likely to be making it work on one income alone.
 That's where a single mom budget becomes critical.